In most cases,

 Sys.setenv("LIBARROW_MINIMAL" = FALSE)

-TRUE a trimmed-down version of arrow is installed with many features disabled.
+TRUE, a trimmed-down version of arrow is installed with all optional features disabled.

 Note that in this guide, you will have seen us mention the environment variable

 NOT_CRAN - this is a convenience variable, which when set to

 Building libarrow from source requires more time and resources than installing a binary.
 We recommend that you set the environment variable

 TRUE for more verbose output during the installation process if anything goes wrong.

 Once you have set these variables, call

 install.packages() to install arrow using this configuration.

 The section below discusses environment variables you can set before calling